Voice Assistants for Health Self-Management: Designing for and with Older Adults

 \subsubsection{Design 3: Hybrid tailored reminders}

-The third design adopts a hybrid approach, asking about user routines only when relevant to specific medications.
-For instance, if a medication must be taken with dinner, the VA asks about dinner time before suggesting a reminder (\textit{VA-driven}).
-This design focuses on efficiency, requesting only essential information to customize reminders and avoiding unnecessary questions.
+The third design adopts a hybrid approach, \sally{asking only about the parts of the user routines} relevant to their specific medications.
+For instance, if a medication must be taken with dinner, the VA asks about dinner time before suggesting a reminder (\textit{VA-driven}). \amh{If there is no specified requirement, the VA asks user for preferred time to be consistent with Design 2.} This design focuses on efficiency, requesting only essential information to customize reminders and avoiding unnecessary questions.
 However, while it reduces upfront queries to build a user profile, it may miss broader preferences, as the decision to provide additional details is up to the user (\textit{user-driven}).